org-mushroom-kingdom/ttn-workflows/README.md

 4. Push the commit
 5. Make a new feature branch (Ctrl+Shift+N if using Github Desktop)
 6. Make a new file called non-main-workflow.yml.
-7. Paste in the code you copied from Step 2 into this file.
-Update branches: references to your feature branch.
+7. Paste in the code you copied from Step 2 into this file. <br>
+- Update the ref: in actions/checkout to reference your feature branch. <br>
+- Update branches: references to your feature branch.
 (Things should still work if you don't but it's good to do so anyways)
 8. Save the file, and make a commit.
 This should trigger the workflow (due to the push: trigger).
 9. Proceed to test out various triggers.